-It is known and accepted that MS Outlook is one of the most popular email clients.
-This is so because of the technically advanced features provided by Outlook.
+MS Outlook is one of the most popular email clients because of the technically advanced features provided by Outlook.
 However, the older versions of Outlook still are a bit traditional.
 These versions use HTML and, due to that, end up with an incomplete display of some emails.
 Also, there are many other reasons a user may want to open an email in a web browser.
-In this blog, we are going to guide you through how you can open an email in a web browser.
+In this blog, we will guide you through how you can open an email in a web browser.

 The older versions of Outlook don’t display many advanced kinds of things that an email may contain.
 These things may be GIF, Flash animations, advanced CSS formatting, etc. So, in such a case, the user would need to open the whole email in a web browser.